 When people think “Green Construction” images like this one often come to mind.
 In fact, buildings like this are better reflected with the term “Green Building” instead of “Green Construction”.
 Read on to learn the difference.

 LEED stands for Leadership in Energy and Environmental Design.
 It is the most recognized green certificate used for green building classification around the world.
-This certificate can be applied to literally any kind of building which meets its qualification.
+This certificate can be applied to literally any kind of building that meets its qualification.

 Click to learn everything you need to know about LEED Certification.